The University of Nebraska-Lincoln Human Trafficking Team

 and coaching national directors.
 She is an active advocate at various international conferences and events and facilitates communication, strategic action and

-collaboration with UN agencies and other organisations in South East Asia and beyond.
+collaboration with UN agencies and other organizations in South East Asia and beyond.

 Moving back to the UK in 2018, Helen is now working to develop and establish Chab Dai’s international branch.
 After being asked to join three major initiatives